 By state law, families must be approved through the Family Assessment process before a child can be placed in their homes for adoption.
 The Family Assessment involves a significant amount of paperwork and a series of meetings between the family and an adoption worker.
 Training regarding parenting children who have experienced trauma in the foster care system is also required.
 During the assessment, your social worker will talk with you about your motivations and expectations for adoption.
 It also gives the adoption worker a chance to get to know your family and inspect your home for safety.

-The Family Assessment process usually takes three to six months to complete, depending on factors such as worker caseload and family cooperation.
+The Family Assessment process usually takes three months to complete, depending on factors such as worker caseload and family cooperation.
 Assessments are prioritized based on the types of children waiting and the characteristics of families who have applied.
 The process consists of a number of meetings at the home as well as personal interviews.
 We will ask you for information in the following areas:

 - Social History - A complete history and evaluation of your current family life and past experiences -- and how they will affect your capacity to parent an adoptive child.

 - Health Statements – All household members will need to provide a medical history and a recent physical (within one year).

 - Criminal Background Check/Fingerprinting – Applicants will need to complete a state police check, Protective Service clearance, fingerprinting, and a local police clearance.
 A state police check and Protective Service clearance will also be required for all other adults in the home.

 - Income Statement – Applicants will be required to provide proof of your income, such as a copy of an income tax form, a paycheck stub, or a W-2 form.